Nick Bonino has hat trick, Penguins top Jets 7-4

 The first period kept fans entertained with some retaliation, fights, an ejection and a 3-2 Jets lead.

-Just over three minutes into the period, Jets captain Blake Wheeler and Malkin dropped the gloves.
-In the team's last meeting Feb.
-16 in Pittsburgh, Malkin hit Wheeler in the head and only drew a minor interference penalty.
-Wheeler ended up punching Malkin to the ice to loud cheers from fans at MTS Centre.

-Two seconds after the pair went to the penalty box, Jets forward Chris Thorburn dropped the gloves with winger Tom Sestito, who was called up earlier in the day from the minors.
+Two seconds after the Malkin fought Wheeler, Jets forward Chris Thorburn dropped the gloves with winger Tom Sestito, who was called up earlier in the day from the minors.

-Matthais opened the scoring at 4:18, but Bonino put in his first goal 25 seconds later.

-Jets forward Andrew Copp then had a goal disallowed for goaltender interference, but 32 seconds later Ehlers scored for a 2-1 lead.

-Malkin netted his 30th goal of the season at 11:57 and then Sestito got a game misconduct for checking veteran Winnipeg defenseman Tobias Enstrom from behind into the boards.
+Sestito later got a game misconduct for checking veteran Winnipeg defenseman Tobias Enstrom from behind into the boards.
 Enstrom left the game and didn't return.

+''Toby is in the hospital now, he's getting checked for facial fractures,'' Jets head coach Paul Maurice said. ''We will have a better idea tomorrow.''

 Sestito had just 1:02 of ice time, but was had 20 minutes in penalties before his ejection.